 When you tell a person that they deserve perfection and then perfection is not delivered, that is a soul and mind fuck.

 I’m not saying many much smarter people haven’t criticized materialism before.
 They’ve probably done a much better job than I’m doing here.
 But this blog is for me to say what I want to say.
 I never promised to be original or entertain anyone other than myself.

 I just wish there was a better world to grow up in.
-But this is the one we got so we got to live in it and work the system a best we can.
+But this is the one we got so we got to live in it and work the system the best we can.
 I blame the system for setting up my friends to suffer.
 I’m not taking away their agency.
 They made choices.
-Choices had impact on their pairings and the resulting difficulties.
-But they entered that bargain with serious and all consuming bullshit filling their brains.
+Choices had an impact on their pairings and the resulting difficulties.
+But they entered that bargain with serious and all-consuming bullshit filling their brains.

 It’s a fucking miracle any marriages last, let alone 55%.